 As is often the case in a small city, Dunsmuir doesn't have a public transportation system that people use for their commute.

-The education level of Dunsmuir citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.49% of adults 25 and older in Dunsmuir have a college degree.
+The percentage of adults in Dunsmuir who are college-educated is close to the national average for all communities of 21.84%: 18.49% of the adults in Dunsmuir have a bachelor's degree or advanced degree.

 Dunsmuir is a very ethnically-diverse city.
 The people who call Dunsmuir home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dunsmuir residents report their race to be White, followed by Asian.
 Dunsmuir also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 16.17% of the city’s residents.
 Important ancestries of people in Dunsmuir include German, Irish, English, Italian, and Swedish.